Our SEND (Special Educational Needs and Disabilities) offer at Batchwood School

 • Email: .(JavaScript must be enabled to view this email address)

-• By phone: 01727 868021 • In person: In order to ensure that you meet with the relevant person, it is best to call and make an appointment.
+• In person: To ensure that you meet with the relevant person, it is best to call and make an appointment.

 Information about the School will also be shared with you by:

-• Text message – parent mail • The School website • Letters sent home with students.
+• Text message – parent mail

 Who can I contact at the School?

-In the very unlikely event that you feel a query/concern has not been addressed, there is a School complaints policy which is found in the policies section of the website.
+In the unlikely event that you feel a query/concern has not been addressed, there is a School complaints policy which is found in the policies section of the website.

 How is extra support allocated to students?

 Role of Subject Teachers in Identification: Subject teachers are expected to formally assess student progress at least once per half term.
-Subject teachers will work with their SENCO to identify students making less than expected progress given their age.
+Subject teachers will work with their SENCo to identify students making less than expected progress given their age.
 Teachers will be expected to provide intervention in the first instance for any student that is falling behind.
-This is adapting their teaching to provide high quality teaching tailored to the gaps in the student’s learning with clearly differentiated work meeting the needs of the student(s) in question.
-This may involve use of additional time such as enrichment time.
-Where progress continues to be less than expected, the class teacher should discuss interventions with the SENCO.
-This usually involves compulsory, supported enrichment sessions outside the class teaching or short-term supported withdrawal within the School day focusing on a specific skill area.
-Throughout the intervention processes, the SENCO/subject teacher should communicate their plans for intervention.
+This is adapting their teaching to provide high quality teaching tailored to the gaps in the student’s learning with clearly differentiated work meeting the needs of the relevant student(s).
+This may involve use of additional resources such as enrichment time.
+When progress continues to be less than expected, the class teacher should discuss interventions with the SENCo.
+This could involves compulsory, supported enrichment sessions outside the class teaching or short-term supported bespoke teaching within the School day focusing on a specific skill area.
+Throughout the intervention processes, the SENCo/subject teacher should communicate their plans for intervention.

 Throughout this process, every effort should be made to communicate with the student and their family what support is available and why it is being provided.
-This should be over and above the progress reports sent to parents every half term.

 Involving Parents/carers: If a concern persists regarding a student’s lack of progress, a meeting will be held with parents/carers to discuss the concerns and decide together what actions would be most appropriate to support the student.
-Actions might include personalisation within lessons, support from a Teaching Assistant in some lessons, or asking advice from specialists and acting on it.
+Actions might include personalisation within lessons, support from a Teaching Assistant in some lessons, or asking advice from external specialists and acting on it.
 At Batchwood School, we appreciate that parents/carers are experts on their own children and so we always listen carefully to their views and plan together.
 Students themselves are also asked about any difficulties they are having and what sort of support they feel would benefit them, and their views are also listened to and taken into account.

 How are the staff at Batchwood School helped to work with SEND students and what training do they have?